 At the time of writing this article no other class of persons has been prescribed by regulation for the purposes of Section 19(2).

-Sometimes people get confused by the Powers of Attorney Regulation 2011 which defines the classes of persons who can endorse a copy of a Power of Attorney under Section 44(1)(a)(ii).
+Sometimes people get confused by the Powers of Attorney Regulation 2016 (NSW) which defines the classes of persons who can endorse a copy of a Power of Attorney under Section 44(1)(a)(ii) of the Powers of Attorney Act 2003 (NSW).
 This regulation provides a much broader list of people for this purpose, but this list does not apply for the purpose of witnessing the Enduring Power of Attorney itself under Section 19(2).

 If you would like to put in place a valid Enduring Power of Attorney, or if you have any doubts as to the validity of your existing Enduring Power of Attorney, please call us on 1300 654 590.